ASP.NET vs ASP.NET Core

 What are the Benefits of Building Web Apps as an ASP.NET?

-Microsoft enabled the ASP support to let developers use Microsoft tools, ecosystem, and C++ and C# for web development as well as for desktop.
-As a result, they achieved the goal of delivering a 100% cross-platform development environment.
+Microsoft enabled the ASP support to let developers use a comprehensive ecosystem of tools for web and desktop development.
 The main advantages of using .NET-based development tools as web development tools are:

-• A single development environment for JS, HTML, CSS, and C# development: developers can build syntax for dynamic web applications and immediately preview the app’s outputs sent to a user.
+• Single Development Environment for JS, HTML, CSS, and C# Development: Developers can build syntax for dynamic web applications and preview the app’s outputs sent to a user in real-time.

-• .NET framework allows seamless integration of C# with JavaScript and provides libraries, templates, ready-to-use plugins for progressive web application, and single page application development.
+• Seamless Integration with JavaScript: The .NET framework allows seamless integration of C# with JavaScript and provides libraries, templates, and ready-to-use plugins for progressive web application and single-page application development.

 .NET framework